The women guerilla fighters of DR Congo | DW | 08.03.2021

 I can barely look into Faida's red-rimmed eyes.
 Most of the time, she avoids my gaze and stares at the ground or the gun in her hands.
 She sometimes laughs briefly when she talks to me, but it is an ironic and bitter laugh.

-We left the last checkpoint controlled by the Congolese army behind us hours ago and march with Faida and three other rebels through the so-called no man's land — a stretch of terrain neither controlled by the Congolese army nor by a specific rebel group and where fighting often happens.
+We left the last checkpoint controlled by the Congolese army behind us hours ago and are marching with Faida and three other rebels through the so-called no man's land — a stretch of terrain controlled neither by the Congolese army nor by a specific rebel group, and where fighting often occurs.
 We have an appointment with a rebel group deep in the forest.
 Faida and her armed comrades are here to give us safe passage to their nearby base.

 "Mama Faida," as her comrades call her, is the mother of six children.
 She joined the armed group 17 years ago.
 She will never forget it: She was 15 years old and working in the fields with her father, as usual, when some men armed with machetes came and beat up her father in front of her.
 After that, they kidnapped Faida.
 To this day, she can't openly talk about what happened next.
 "Six of them took me away," she says.
 I ask if she was raped.
 She slowly nods.

 Rape, especially in the conflict zones of the Democratic Republic of Congo, is widespread.
 Aid organizations estimate the number of survivors could be over 200,000.
-Militias rape women, men, and children.
+Militia members rape women, men and children.
 The goal is to terrorize civilians and drive them from resource-rich areas or fertile farmland.
 Sexual violence is systematically used as a weapon of war.
 Survivors like Faida often take years to recover mentally and physically.
 "I felt like I was defeated.
 My life defeated me," she says.

 As a widow and rape victim, she was cast out from the community of her family and friends.
 Severely traumatized and completely on her own, she struggled to find food for her two children every day.